Technigo/project-library/instructions.md

 ## Requirements
 - DONE!!
 Your page should display all of the elements (and their information) in the chosen array when the website is loaded
 - DONE!
 Your page should have at least one `filter`, e.g. on genre or cuisine type
-- Your page should be able to `sort` on at least one property, e.g.:
+- DONE! our page should be able to `sort` on at least one property, e.g.:
   - *for books*:
     - from newest to oldest and vice versa
     - from the highest to lowest rating and vice versa